 Our art can tell the insect tribe that every month doth bring, And with a curious wile we know to mock its gauzy wing; We know what breeze will bid the trout through the curling waters leap, And we can surely win him from shallow or from deep; For every cunning fish can we a cunning bait provide, In the sport that we court by the gentle river side.
-Where may we find the music like the music of the stream?

 What diamond like the glances of its ever-changing gleam?
 What couch so soft as mossy banks, where through the noontide hours Our dreamy heads are pillowed on a hundred simple flowers?
 While through the crystal stream beneath we mark the fishes glide, To the sport that we court by the gentle river side?